fioprotocol/fiosdk_typescript/fiofoundation-io-fiosdk/README.md

 3. wait 60 seconds (for funds to arrive)
 4. Now one will have funds available, to call Signed API calls.

-When calling a Signed API call that charges FEES, this is the sequence to pass in the FEE to charge.
+#### When calling a Signed API call that charges FEES, this is the sequence to pass in the FEE to charge.
 1. Call getFee to get the fee for the Signed API call.
 2. Call the API Signed call with the above fee found.

-#Creating your own FIO Private/Public Keys, rather than using the SDK?
+# Creating your own FIO Private/Public Keys?

---FIO Key Generation Testing--
+The SDK provides FIO Key generation.
+Here are the key details, if the SDK is not used for Key Generation.

 FIO Keys use SLIP-235 for BIP-0044.
 https://github.com/satoshilabs/slips/blob/master/slip-0044.md